Thanks to visit codestin.com

 Jasone.register(carType);

-new Jasone({ types: [carType] });
+new Jasone({ transformers: [carType] });

-new Jasone({ types: [carType, ...defaultTransformers] });
+new Jasone({ transformers: [carType, ...builtInTransformers] });

-Comparison with Superjson
+Comparison with SuperJSON

 If you only need to encode and decode custom types, Jasone is a great choice.

-If you need features like referential equality, Superjson may be a better choice.
+If you need features like referential equality, SuperJSON may be a better choice.
 However, most of the time, you don't need those features.

 Contributing